MARIO-Math-Reasoning/MARIO_EVAL/README.md

 # MARIO EVAL: A mathematical dataset evaluation toolkit

-## We fix some bugs in the original latex2sympy, and more antlr parser syntax to support more latex expressions.
+This is the official repository for the paper [MARIO Eval](https://arxiv.org/abs/2404.13925).
+We fix some bugs in the original latex2sympy, and more antlr parser syntax to support more latex expressions.

+## Features
+- [x] sympy based equivalence of two math expressions
+- [ ] integration of LLM (Coming soon)

 ## Requirements
 1. `sympy=1.12`